Pr0j3c7t0dd-Ltd/panottiServer/app/plugins/meeting_notes_local/README.md

 ## Requirements

-- Ollama server running either (all options requires setting the appropriate `ollama_url`):
+- Ollama server running either:
   - On the host machine, running the app as a standalone process (default)
-  - On the host machine, but called from the app running in Docker
+  - On the host machine, but called from the app running in Docker (automatic URL adjustment)
-  - Runnig ollama within Docker (not recommended)
+  - Running ollama within Docker (not recommended)
 - Python packages (see requirements.txt):
   - requests>=2.31.0